gemini-testing/gemini/doc/tests.md

 * `wait(milliseconds)` - wait for specified amount of time before next action.
 If it is the last action in sequence, delay the screenshot for this amount of time.
+* `waitForElementToShow(selector, [timeout])` - waits unitl element, matched by `selector` will become visible.
+  Fails if element does not appear after `timeout` milliseconds (1000 by default).
+* `waitForElementToHide(selector, [timeout])` - waits until element, matched by `selector` will become invisible or will be completely removed from DOM.
+Fails if element still visible after `timeout` milliseconds (1000 by default).
+* `waitForJSCondition(function(window), timeout)` - waits until specified function return `true`.
+Function will be executed in browser context, so any references to outer scope won't work.
+Fails if after `timeout` milliseconds function still returns `false` (1000 by default).
 * `sendKeys([element], keys)` - send a series of keyboard strokes to the specified element or currently active element on a page.